JoseParra28/JoseParra28/README.md

 I am a aspiring Full Stack Software Developer.

 ### Career
-Former pastry chef with a passion for creativity, precision, and problem-solving, looking to enter the world of software development.
+Former pastry chef with a passion for creativity, precision, and problem-solving, looking to once again enter the world of software development.

 ### Studies
 - I have completed a BA in Culinary arts in Cork Institute of Technology.